 When Swarmify sees a YouTube video for the first time on your site, it ingests the video and related captions file (.vtt) one time.
 If captions were not enabled prior to import, then it means Swarmify didn't ingest it.
 Enabling captions after Swarmify has ingested the video won't signal to Swarmify that it's there.

-Based on that, there's two ways to solve this in order to re-start the process and have Swarmify ingest the captions file as well.
+Based on that, there are two ways to solve this in order to restart the process and have Swarmify ingest the captions file as well.

-Again, in both cases make sure the file is fully processed at YouTube and has captions on so Swarmify picks up the new file in its entirety.
+Again, in both cases make sure the file is fully processed on YouTube and has captions turned on so Swarmify picks up the new file in its entirety.

 Keywords: transcribe , video transcribe , transcribing , video transcribing